statisticsnorway/mimir/README.md

 ```
 enonic sandbox start
 ```
 This will either help you create a new sandbox, or start an existing sandbox.
-It is **not** recommended to put the version number in the sandbox name, since usaully when we upgrade to a new version of XP we upgrade an existing sandbox.
+It is **not** recommended to put the version number in the sandbox name, since when we upgrade to a new version of XP, the existing sandbox is upgraded.

 ### Build and Deploy
 After you have your sandbox up and running, you can build and/or deploy the project by using: